zackiles/git-vault/test/README.md

 Tests create temporary repositories inside the `test/tmp/` directory, which is automatically cleaned up by the `teardown` functions in the tests.

+### Using `test/run-tests.sh` (Optional)

+A convenience script `test/run-tests.sh` is also provided.
+This script acts as a simple wrapper around the `bats` command.

+- If the `timeout` command is available on your system, `run-tests.sh` will execute the tests with a short, overall timeout (default 5 seconds) applied to the entire `bats` run.
+This can be useful for quickly stopping runaway test suites during local development.
+- If `timeout` is not available, it simply executes `bats` directly.

+**Note:** The primary timeout mechanism intended for preventing individual tests from hanging indefinitely is built into the test helper (`test/test_helper.bash`) and is automatically active when running tests via the standard `bats` command as described above.
+The `run-tests.sh` script provides an additional, coarser-grained timeout layer.

 ## Structure

 *   **`test/*.bats`:** Test files containing individual test cases (`@test "description" { ... }`).